Coleman-Gross Heights and $p$-adic N\'eron Functions on Jacobians of Genus $2$ Curves: Mazur--Tate heights

 \subsection{The global Mazur--Tate height}

 Now we let $A/F$ be an abelian variety again.
-Choose a $\chi_v$-splitting $(\cdot, \cdot)_v$ for every finite place $v$ of $F$ such that for all but finitely many primes $v$ of ramification of $\chi$, the splitting is the N\'eron splitting.
+Choose a $\chi_v$-splitting $(\cdot, \cdot)_v$ for every finite place $v$ of $F$ such that for all but finitely many primes, the splitting is the N\'eron splitting.
 For $a\in A(F)$ and $b \in A^\vee(F)$, we define the \textit{Mazur--Tate height pairing} with respect to $\chi_v$ and the chosen splittings by

-where $\frka=\sum_xn_x(x)\in \Div^0(A(F))$ satisfies $\sum_xn_xx=a$, and $D\in \Div_a(A)$ is relatively prime to $\frka$ and its class is $b$. \begin{prop}
+where $\frka=\sum_xn_x(x)\in Z^0(A)$ satisfies $\sum_xn_xx=a$, and $D\in \Div_a(A)$ is relatively prime to $\frka$ and its class is $b$. \begin{prop}

 \emph{(Mazur--Tate~\cite[\S 3]{MT83})} The pairing $(\cdot,\cdot)^{\MT}$ is well-defined and bilinear. \end{prop} It also satisfies various functoriality properties, see~\cite[\S 3.4]{MT83}.